-In a recent blog post I outlined the core disruptions causing the Media Industry to change.
-Changes to distribution channels and the editorial role, the explosion of content sources and the use of multi-media over a dedicated medium have all become reality due to advances in technology and consumer demand.
+In a recent blog post, I outlined the core disruptions causing the Media Industry to change.
+Changes to distribution channels and the editorial role, the explosion of content sources, and the use of multi-media over a single dedicated medium have all become realities due to advances in technology and consumer demand.
 I received a bit of feedback seeking my thoughts regarding how these disruptions have already and will change the media industry.

 Through collaboration with industry insiders and the experts we have working with our various media clients, I have developed the opinion that the successful publishers of the future will:

 - Recognize generic content is becoming more of a commodity and shift the center of their distribution model from content to consumer.